GitaiQAQ/network-loader/README.md

-# network-loader
+# remote-loader
-Node.js loader for network imports
+Node.js loader for remote imports

+## How to use?